anisa-t/iA-coding-challenge/README.md

             Rx4:MedicationA:WARNING!!!-Do not shake, Keep refrigerated, Keep away from heat

- * 2 - if instruction is a char not a number
+ * 2 - if instruction value is a char not a number

         Input:
            "Rx1:MedicationX;Rx2:MedicationY;Rx3:MedicationZ;Rx4:MedicationA",